poeti8/pouria.dev/content/blog/unit-test-express-handlers/index.md

 ---
-title: Unit test Express handlers
+title: Unit test Express.js handlers
 date: "2020-05-23T15:26:39.882Z"
 description: "Epicly."
 ---
-When I wanted to start testing my Express app I had so many questions; do I need an Express app?
+When I wanted to start testing my Express.js app I had so many questions; do I need an Express.js app?
 What should I test?
 What should I mock?
 Should I mock the database too?
 Why did my father leave me when I was 4?

 There might not be a "correct" answer to the questions above, but I've found an approach that not only works but is also something that I find easy to wrap my head around.